kdaglas/fast/README.md

 # fastFoodfast

-## fastFoodfast-api

 This is a food delivery service app for a restaurant that allows customers to make orders of their favorite meals they like.
 This app is hosted on https://kdaglas.github.io/fastFoodfast/UI/index.html

+## fastFoodfast-api

+This api allows the customers to register and login to the app, order for a meal, view a single order made, view all the orders made and update or modify or change a particular order they feel does not meet what they want.

 ### Getting Started